solomonbstoner/solomonbston3r-ctf-diary/The Mathematics of Secrets/Coincidence or Conspiracy - The Mathematics of Secrets.md

 -------------------------------
 ```

 The index of coincidence of the cipher text is 0.067820.
 It is very close to the index of coincidence of actual English text, which is 0.066.
-Hence, Eve concludes that the cipher is an affine cipher.
+Hence, Eve concludes that the cipher is a monographic, monoalphabetic cipher.

 ### Solving for the keys k & m.

-According to the Phi test (see page 35 of The Mathematics of Secrets), Eve determined that it is highly probable that the ciphertext Eve intercepted is an affine cipher.
-Since it is monographic, Eve knows the plaintext was encrypted using the following formula: `C ≡ kP + m (mod 26)`.
+Since the cipher is monographic and monoalphebetic, Eve knows the plaintext was encrypted using the following formula: `C ≡ kP + m (mod 26)`.

 > The general form of this method for solving a system of several equations in the same number of unknowns is usually known as Cramer's rule
 >